kgj8pitt/Lab-6-7-repository/README.md

 ### Installation documentation

+To use this Jupyter Notebook, you need to have Jupyter Notebook installed on your system.
+Here's how to install Jupyter Notebook:

+Install Python 3 on your system if you haven't already.
+You can download Python from the official website at https://www.python.org/downloads/.
+Open a terminal or command prompt and run the command ```pip install jupyter``` to install Jupyter Notebook using pip.
+Verify that Jupyter Notebook is installed by running the command ```jupyter --version```.
+You should see the version number of Jupyter Notebook printed in your terminal or command prompt.

-To use this program, you must have Python 3 installed on your system.
-You can download Python from the official website at [Python.org](https://www.python.org/downloads/).
-Once you have installed Python, you can download the program files from the GitHub repository by either cloning the repository or downloading the files as a ZIP.
+Once you have installed Jupyter Notebook, you can download the .ipynb file from the GitHub repository by either cloning the repository or downloading the file as a ZIP archive.
+Follow the "How to use it" section above to open and use the notebook.

 ### What it does